 Make sure you understand how the interest rate changes to know if it even makes sense to move the debt around.
-Typically, the higher the interest rate on your current debt, the more likely transferring the debt would make sense.
-Interest rates vary widely between credit card companies, too, so you really need to dig into each offer and see which is best for you.
+Typically, the higher the interest rate on your current debt, the more likely transferring the balance would make sense.
+Interest rates vary widely between credit card companies too, so you really need to dig into each offer and see which is best for you.

 - Credit limit.
 Are you transferring your entire balance from other high-interest debts to simplify your finances and consolidate them onto this one card?
 A credit card company may only approve a smaller credit limit, which could leave you juggling payments on other debts in addition to this new card.
 While it may not be the perfect solution, reducing the amount of interest you pay – even if it’s only a portion of your debt – might still be worth it.

 - Balance transfer fees.
 Any fees you pay to transfer the balance will reduce the amount you could save in interest, so calculate what that amounts to when comparing offers.
-Most cards I have seen in the recent past had a 3% balance transfer fee; but, like the Chase Slate® or Barclaycard Ring MasterCard®, some don’t have a balance transfer fee at all.
+Most cards I have seen in the recent past had a 3% balance transfer fee and some are as high as 5%; but, like the Chase Slate® or Barclaycard Ring MasterCard®, some have a $0 balance transfer fee for a certain period of time and others don’t even have a fee at all.
 Other cards like the Citi Simplicity® and Citi Diamond Preferred®, both, have 21 months 0% intro APR (although there is a balance transfer fee).
 You can compare these and other balance transfer credit cards here.

 - How payments are applied.
 This is a big gotcha that most people fail to consider, and it’s an expensive one at that.
 If the credit card company applies your payments to the lowest interest rate balance first and the excess to higher interest-rate balances, uh-oh.
 That means your payment will be applied to the 0% balance first, allowing new purchases to accrue interest at the much higher rate!